 A fireplace adds personality and value to your home.
-When a person imagines their perfect house, the home typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or snuggling around a cozy fire.
+When a person imagines their perfect house, the home typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating system or snuggling around a cozy fire.

 It’s hard to resist the allure of of a warm fire, but how do you choose between a gas or wood burning fireplace?
-There are many points to consider when deciding how to heat your home.
+There are many factors to consider when deciding how to heat your home.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
-You get the ability to roast marshmallows indoors.
+You get the chance to roast marshmallows indoors.
 Something you don’t get is an effective heating source.
-Wood fires usually receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
+Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
 They do get very hot, but most of that heat is lost up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.

 Air Quality and Maintenance